 What I do

-I’ve previously done research at the UC Berkeley School of Public Health, Program in Green Chemistry and Chemicals Policy.
+I’ve previously done research in Green Chemistry and Chemicals Policy at UC Berkeley’s Center for Occupational and Environmental Health.
 My prior academic background is in organic, organometallic & supramolecular chemistry.
 I enjoy making electronic music, growing plants, tinkering with computers, and reading.

 I’m committed to using science & technology among diverse approaches to build a sustainable and just society.